Eau Claire Transit: Northern Lite

-Eau Claire Transit Center
+Alto Station

 Until 2021, Eau Claire Transit had been operating out of a 1985 transit center, which had been planned as a temporary location until a permanent transit center could be built.
 However, this arrangement lasted for 36 years.
-In 2018, the city was awarded a $5 million Transportation Investment Generating Economic Recovery (TIGER) grant for the project by the US Department of Transportation.
+In 2018, the city was awarded a $5 million Transportation Investment Generating Economic Recovery (TIGER) grant for the project from the US Department of Transportation.

-The new transit center began construction on September 17, 2021, on the same site as the temporary facility built in 1985.
+Alto Station began construction on September 17, 2021, on the same site as the temporary facility.
 To provide a transfer point during construction, a temporary facility was established at South Farwell Street and Gray Street, just east of the site, in a surface parking lot.
-The temporary facility opened on September 2, 2021, and was originally scheduled to remain in use until winter 2023, but its closure was delayed until fall 2025.
-Both the temporary site and the new transit center include dedicated bus bays for each route, a first for Eau Claire.

-The new transit center will feature restrooms, a climate controlled lobby, a manned ticket kiosk, and offices for transit staff and law enforcement.
-Above the center, the mixed-use development incorporates a parking garage and residential units.
-Around 40 of the 88 units are planned as workforce housing, meaning the rent will be considered affordable for those making between 80%–100% of the median income in the county.
-The city initially partnered with Merge Urban Development Group for the project.
-However, the developer withdrew in late 2021.
-The development was subsequently taken over by Impact Seven, a Rice Lake based nonprofit that specializes in affordable housing.
-Due to this change, rents will remain below the area median income, though will no longer be eligible for subsidies.
+The temporary facility opened earlier that month and was originally scheduled to be in use until 2023 but remained active until late 2025.
+The new transit center features public restrooms, a climate-controlled lobby, a staffed ticket kiosk and offices for transit staff and LEOs.
+Above the center, a mixed-use development incorporates a public parking ramp and residential units.
+Around 40 of the 88 units are classified as workforce housing, meaning they are considered affordable for those making between 80%–100% of the median income in the county.
+Due to changes in development management, they remain below the area median income, though they are not eligible for subsidies.

-The transit portion of the project was scheduled to be complete in early 2023, however due to funding and construction delays it wasn't finished until late September 2025.
-Due to the high construction costs in 2021 and 2022, city contributed $9.55 million to the project instead of the original $1.25 million.
-An estimate from 2019 had estimated the value of the project at $23.5 million.
+Due to the high construction costs in 2021 and 2022, the city contributed over $9 million to the project instead of the original $1.25 million.
+An estimate from 2019 valued the project at $23.5 million.
+The transit component of the project was scheduled to be completed in early 2023; however, due to funding and construction delays, it was not finished until late September 2025.
+In June 2026, the developer stated that construction of the non-transit portions of the project remained ongoing due to design revisions and continued supply chain issues.
+It also stated that the project's general contractor had been replaced, and disputed liens filed by several subcontractors over the previous year.